We're building the writing tool we couldn't find.

 That's what we're building.

-Chapter II·What we believe
+Chapter III·What we believe

 Quiet opinions, held firmly.